Werner Spitz: Work as a forensic pathologist

 In 1979, Spitz consulted with the same committees on the assassination of Martin Luther King Jr. in 1968.
 The committee determined that King was killed by one rifle shot by James Earl Ray.

 In 2011, Spitz testified for the defense in the trial of Casey Anthony for the death of her daughter, Caylee.
 He disagreed with the prosecution's medical examiner Jan Garavaglia, who had said that the death could be ruled as a homicide based on the autopsy, and described her work as "shoddy".
 Garavaglia acknowledged that the cause of death could not be ascertained by the autopsy she performed, but ruled the death a homicide based on the circumstances.
 Spitz criticized her for failing to open the skull and test sediment found in the skull; he believed that was proof that Caylee had decomposed while lying on her side, rather than the position in which she was found.
-He disagreed with the state's theory that duct tape found next to Caylee's body was used as a murder weapon, saying it is much more likely that the duct tape was placed after her death to hold the mandible in place when moving the body.
+He disagreed with the state's theory that duct tape found next to Caylee's body was used as a murder weapon, saying it was much more likely that the duct tape was placed after her death to hold the mandible in place when moving the body.
 He also believes that the placement of Caylee's hair was staged by someone before being photographed.

 In a CBS Detroit interview in September 2016 and in the documentary series The Case of: JonBenét Ramsey (2016), Spitz accused Burke Ramsey of killing his sister, although the pathologist had not performed an autopsy of the girl.
 On October 6, 2016, Burke filed a defamation lawsuit against Spitz, seeking a total of $150 million in damages since Burke had never been considered a suspect by the Boulder police.
 In 2003, DNA evidence found from an unidentified male appeared to have cleared each family member from suspicion, as their DNA was excluded from matching.
 New testing in 2016 revealed there was DNA from two persons other than JonBenét Ramsey.

-Spitz is a professor of pathology at Wayne State University School of Medicine in Detroit, Michigan and an adjunct professor of pathology at the University of Windsor in Canada.
-He has written a book entitled: Spitz and Fisher's Medicolegal Investigation of Death: Guidelines for the Application of Pathology to Crime Investigation.
+Spitz was a professor of pathology at Wayne State University School of Medicine in Detroit, Michigan and an adjunct professor of pathology at the University of Windsor in Canada.
+He wrote a book entitled: Spitz and Fisher's Medicolegal Investigation of Death: Guidelines for the Application of Pathology to Crime Investigation.

 List of notable cases

-Personal life
+Personal life and death

-Spitz is the father of Daniel Spitz, who is also a pathologist, and Jonathan Spitz, a surgeon.
-He has a sister, Karni Frank, who also lives in Michigan.
+Spitz was the father of Daniel Spitz, who is also a pathologist, Jonathan Spitz, a surgeon, and Rhona Spitz, a lawyer.
+He had a sister, Karni Frank, who also lived in Michigan until her death in 2020.

+Werner Spitz died in St. Clair Shores, Michigan, on April 14, 2024, at the age of 97.